hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 1. By age (newest or oldest timestamp).
 2. By progress (least/most queries executed).
 3. By the # of items already locked.
-4. By the # of transactions that we have to rollback with it.
+4. By the # of txns that we have to rollback with it.
-5. The # of times a transaction has been restarted in the past.
+5. The # of times a txn has been restarted in the past.

 The victim txn will either **restart or abort(more common)** depending on how it was invoked.
 The DBMS can decide on how far to rollback the txn's changes: **Completely** or **Minimally**.